South Africa's MTN hopes for U.S.-Iran thaw to free its cash

-JOHANNESBURG Better U.S.-Iranian relations would be very welcome for South African mobile phone operator MTN Group (MTNJ.J) as it has been unable to repatriate around $450 million from a unit in Iran due to sanctions, a company spokesman said.
+JOHANNESBURG Oct 22 Better U.S.-Iranian relations would be very welcome for South African mobile phone operator MTN Group as it has been unable to repatriate around $450 million from a unit in Iran due to sanctions, a company spokesman said.

 Johannesburg-based MTN, Africa's largest mobile phone operator, said its funds had been blocked since early last year because of Washington's sanctions against Tehran.